 Prior to 2000, there was at least one upset by a No. 14 seed over a No. 3 seed in 11 of the 15 years since the NCAA Tournament field expanded to 64 teams in 1985.

-Since 1985, No. 3 seeds are 119-21 SU and winning 85.0% of the games.
+Since 1985, No. 3 seeds are 122-22.
 Only one of those games went to overtime, and it was Old Dominion’s triple OT win over Villanova in 1995.

-Two of the upsets since 2000 were by the largest margin of victory by a 14-seed with Ohio (+13.5) beating Georgetown 97-83 in 2005 and Stephen F. Austin (+6.5) mashing the West Virginia Mountaineers 70-56 in 2016.
-The Lumberjacks just missed advancing to the Sweet Sixteen with a 1-point loss to Notre Dame the in the round of 32.
+The largest margins of victory by a 14-seed came with Ohio (+13.5) beating Georgetown 97-83 in 2005 and Stephen F. Austin (+6.5) mashing the West Virginia Mountaineers 70-56 in 2016.
+The Lumberjacks just missed advancing to the Sweet Sixteen with a 1-point loss to Notre Dame in the round of 32.

 Success of 3 and 14 seeds in March Madness

-While there have been 21 upsets by the 14-seeds in opening round NCAA Tournament action, just two of those teams won their next game to advance to the Sweet Sixteen.
+While there have been 22 upsets by the 14-seeds in opening round NCAA Tournament action, just two of those teams won their next game to advance to the Sweet Sixteen.
 The last 14-seed opening round winner to advance to the Sweet Sixteen was in 1997.
-Still, the upsets are nearly always big ones and most as double-digit underdog.
+Still, the upsets are always big ones as most 14 seeds enter the games as double-digit underdogs.

 In 2005, Kansas (-14) was upset by Bucknell 64-63.
 The following year in 2006, Northwestern State from the Southland Conference upset Iowa by the same score, 64-63.
 In 2010, Ohio upset Georgetown (-13.5) nearly hitting the century mark in a 97-83 win.